Oroville, California: Rail

+Roads

+State Route 70 runs north–south on the west of the main part of Oroville.
+The road has an overpass over the Feather River in the city.
+State Route 162 runs through east–west of the city.

 Infrastructure

 Hospital

 Oroville Hospital is a general acute care hospital and offers basic emergency care located in the City of Oroville.

 Fire department

 The Oroville Fire Department is responsible for calls within the city jurisdiction of approximately 13 sqmi with a population of 16,260 (as of 2015).

 Superfund sites

 Oroville has three designated superfund cleanup sites, two of which have been cleaned up and delisted: a Koppers Co. wood treatment plant, a Louisiana Pacific sawmill, and the Western Pacific railyard.

-The Koppers Co. plant was listed on September 21, 1984, for pentachlorophenol (PCP), dioxin, furan, polycyclic aromatic hydrocarbon (PAH), and heavy metals (copper, chromium, and arsenic) contamination due to chemicals spilled on unpaved areas.
+The Koppers Co. plant was listed on September 21, 1984, for pentachlorophenol (PCP), dioxin, furans, polycyclic aromatic hydrocarbons (PAHs), and heavy metals (copper, chromium, and arsenic) contamination due to chemicals spilled on unpaved areas.

-The Louisiana-Pacific sawmill was listed on June 10, 1986, for pentachlorophenol PCP, dioxin, furan, heavy metals (arsenic, boron, and copper), and polycyclic aromatic hydrocarbon (PAH) contamination.
+The Louisiana-Pacific sawmill was listed on June 10, 1986, for pentachlorophenol (PCP), dioxin, furan, heavy metal (arsenic, boron, and copper), and polycyclic aromatic hydrocarbon (PAH) contamination.
 Following remediation, the site was delisted on November 21, 1996.
 The sawmill was shut down in 2001.

 The Western Pacific Railroad yard was listed on August 30, 1990, for volatile organic compound (VOC) and heavy metals (arsenic, lead, and chromium) contamination.
 Following remediation, the site was delisted on August 29, 2001.